abderrahmanskiredj/the-illustrated-grpo/index.md

 # Practical Tutorial Using TRL Library
 <a name="sec:tutorial"></a>

+Here’s what you need to know to get started as soon as possible with your own GRPO use case!
-In addition to the theoretical aspects described above, we draw inspiration from the excellent practical tutorial available online [^1].
-It makes use of the TRL implementation of the GRPO Algorithm [^2].
-Here, we simplify the content to focus on the most important components.
+Alongside the theoretical concepts outlined earlier, we present a pedagogically focused version of the excellent practical tutorial available online [^1], which utilizes the TRL library’s implementation of the GRPO Algorithm [^2].
+This section emphasizes the core components to help you hit the ground running.

 ### Data Preparation